 This first portion of the list is not in order as they appear on ISOGG‘s Wiki page (which is alphabetical separated into several sections), but ordered first by most popular tests used by many people.
 At some point, I will do a complete alphabetical list to be followed later by a separate section by type of DNA test.

-Ancestry DNA – https://www.ancestry.com/dna/ (estimated over 13 million tested) – autosomal only, but they previously offered Y-DNA and mtDNA; spit kit at present, but originally a cheek swab.
+Ancestry DNA – https://www.ancestry.com/dna/ (estimated over 15 million tested) – autosomal only, but they previously offered Y-DNA and mtDNA.
+Spit kit at present, but originally a cheek swab.

-MyHeritageDNA – https://www.myheritage.com/dna – (over 1.4 million tested with possibly closer to 2 million); accepts free transfers (will become free limited transfer as of December 1, 2018, but for those who upload before then, they will keep ethnicity results, chromosome browser, and other things that won’t be available for free to those upload after November 30, 2018) from most other major genealogical DNA testing companies.)
+MyHeritageDNA – https://www.myheritage.com/dna – (estimated over 3 million tested); accepts free limited transfers (will become free limited transfer as of December 1, 2018, but for those who upload before then, they will keep ethnicity results, chromosome browser, and other things that won’t be available for free to those upload after November 30, 2018) from most other major genealogical DNA testing companies.)
 Cheek swab.

-Family Tree DNA (FTDNA) – https://www.familytreedna.com/ – over 950,000 autosomal DNA tested, but they have processed over 1.5 million tests, probably closer to 2 or 2.5 million, as they processed Geno 2.0 kits (still processing Geno 2.0 Next tests for non-U.S. testers) and they process MyHeritageDNA tests.
+Family Tree DNA (FTDNA) – https://www.familytreedna.com/ – over 1 million autosomal DNA tested, but they have processed over 1.5 million tests, probably closer to 2 or 2.5 million, as they processed Geno 2.0 kits and they used to process MyHeritageDNA tests.
 They also offer Y-DNA, mtDNA, and various other DNA tests.
 Free limited transfers accepted from most of the other major genealogical DNA testing companies; full upgrade costs $19, but sometimes goes on sale for $10.
 Cheek swab.

 Genes for Good: https://genesforgood.sph.umich.edu/ (Facebook app https://genesforgood.sph.umich.edu/facebook_app which is where you do the surveys needed to earn a free kit- a free kit as it doesn’t cost you money, but you have to spend a fair amount of time doing things to qualify for the free kit.
 I earned a free kit when they were only going to provide 20,000 free kits.
 It looks like they came up with a way to fund more kits.
 You can find at more about the requirements for participating by clicking on the Facebook app above, but here are some general guidelines: https://www.genesforgood.org/participate (not sure if they have updated the number of surveys you need to complete in this link, but it was 15 Health History Surveys and doing all the Health Tracking Surveys on two different days when I did it.)
 At the time I qualifed, they had seven Health Tracking Surveys; it’s at 10 now so 20 Health Tracking Surveys would still be two days worth if you did all of them for two days.